 4 See Instructions to Form I-914, pg.
-8-9.
+11.

-- The circumstances of the applicant's entry into the United States; how the applicant become involved in the trafficking situation; when these events took place; who was responsible; how long the trafficking situation lasted; how and when the applicant escaped, were rescued, or otherwise become separated from the traffickers; how the applicant's continued presence in the United States relates to the trafficking she suffered; what harm or mistreatment the applicant fears if removed from the United States; why the applicant fears she would be harmed or mistreated - Other supporting evidence as available/needed. - Evidence of physical presence - Case manager declaration, highly recommended - Psychological evaluation, optional consider time since exiting the trafficking - Other evidence describing ongoing need to access services or legal system in U.S. - Evidence of law enforcement cooperation - o Attorney affidavit describing law enforcement cooperation - Emails between attorney and law enforcement - Evidence of hardship - o U.S. Department of State Trafficking in Persons Report, country excerpt - Other country condition sources or other evidence of hardship - Certified dispositions for any arrests or convictions - If serious crimes or inadmissibility unrelated to the trafficking, consider submitting additional discretionary evidence
+trafficking she suffered; what harm or mistreatment the applicant fears if removed from the United States; why the applicant fears she would be harmed or mistreated

+- Other supporting evidence as available/needed. - > Evidence of physical presence - Case manager declaration, highly recommended - Psychological evaluation, optional consider time since exiting the trafficking - Other evidence describing ongoing need to access services or legal system in U.S. - > Evidence of law enforcement cooperation - o Attorney affidavit describing law enforcement cooperation - Emails between attorney and law enforcement - Evidence of hardship - o U.S. Department of State Trafficking in Persons Report, country excerpt - Other country condition sources or other evidence of hardship - Certified dispositions for any arrests or convictions - If serious crimes or inadmissibility unrelated to the trafficking, consider submitting additional discretionary evidence